a7420174/awscp/README.md

         Tag key of EC2 instances
 ```

 **ec2tolocal**: helps to bring remote files (or directory) in EC2 machines to Local machine.
 Files to be copied must have same paths throughout machines.
 Files in each machine will be saved in directory named each instance id.
+A binary file is available in **Releases**.

 ```
-Usage: /tmp/go-build2938549694/b001/exe/ec2tolocal [flags] [local-dir]
+Usage: ec2tolocal [flags] [local-dir]

 [local-dir]: directory path which files is copied to (required)